JANE – WORKING FOR REPRODUCTIVE JUSTICE

 Additional JANE Resources

-- The Story of Jane, book by Laura Kaplan, Pantheon 1995
+The Story of Jane, book by Laura Kaplan, various editions

-- Jane: An Abortion Service, 1995, 57 minute video documentary by Nell Lundy and Kate Kirtz available from Women Make Movies
+Jane: An Abortion Service, 1995, 58 minute video documentary by Nell Lundy and Kate Kirtz available from Women Make Movies

-Jane: Abortion and the Underground, play by Paula Kamen, 1999, at paulakamen.com
+Jane: Abortion and the Underground, play by Paula Kamen, 1999, info at paulakamen.com

-- Words of Choice, theater by Cindy Cooper, at www.wordsofchoice.org
+Words of Choice, theater created by Cindy Cooper, at www.wordsofchoice.org

-- Soon To Be A Major Motion Picture, fiction chapbook by Judith Arcana, Minerva Rising Press 2015
+Soon To Be A Major Motion Picture, fiction chapbook by Judith Arcana, Minerva Rising Press (Prose Fiction Prize Winner) 2015

 Portland's independent community radio station.